sorieder/sorieder.github.io/_pages/wheeler/testimonials.md

 # Testimonials

 ## Comments from sponsors:
 {% include quote text="Thank you for giving us the opportunity to premiere your beautiful film about an extraordinary man.
 The combination of commentary as well as the fascinating images from a variety of sources, including the Library’s Special Collections, gave a comprehensive picture of Joe’s life and how Concord influenced him.
-We are thrilled that so many people viewed the film, and I hope that many more people will have the opportunity to see it." attribution="Sherry Forman Litwack, President, Concord Free Public Library Corporation" %}
+We are thrilled that so many people viewed the film, and I hope that many more people will have the opportunity to see it." attribution="Sherry Forman Litwack, President, Concord Free Public Library Corporation, Concord, MA" %}

 {% include quote text="The documentary is informative, visually rich, emotionally moving, and intelligently seamed together.
 The film really captured Joe's story and conveyed it effectively.
 I feel pleased and proud to have contributed to its making.
-Watching it was a joyful experience." attribution="Leslie Perrin Wilson, Former Curator, William Munroe Special Collections
+Watching it was a joyful experience." attribution="Leslie Perrin Wilson, Former Curator, William Munroe Special Collections,
-Concord Free Public Library" %}
+Concord Free Public Library, Concord, MA" %}

 {% include quote text="The film was a beautifully crafted depiction of the life of a remarkable man!
-It was gorgeous!" attribution="Marcy Bouley Eckel, Director of Development, Concord Free Public Library Corporation" %}
+It was gorgeous!" attribution="Marcy Bouley Eckel, Director of Development, Concord Free Public Library Corporation, Concord, MA" %}

 ## Comments from viewers: